hyperledger/besu-docs/docs/HowTo/Troubleshoot/Troubleshooting.md

 ![Fast synchronization](../../images/fastsync.png)

-The easiest solution in this scenario is to restart fast synchonization to obtain a new pivot block.
+The easiest solution in this scenario is to restart fast synchronization to obtain a new pivot block.